 Protective orders are issued by courts, typically on a temporary basis, to protect vulnerable parties from potentially violent or otherwise unwanted visitors.
-For the most part, protective orders (also called "restraining orders") are granted when there are domestic disputes -- such as one party interfering with child custody, cases of child abuse, spousal abuse, or stalking.
+For the most part, protective orders (also called "restraining orders") are granted when there are domestic disputes -- such as cases of child abuse, spousal abuse, or stalking.

 The basics of Missouri's protective order laws are listed in the following chart.
 See FindLaw's Domestic Violence section for legal information and additional victim resources.